SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "searchString" contains the text that the customer searched for

-"category.score" is a number between 0 and 100, indicating how good match this is (array)
+"category.score" is a number between 0 and 100, indicating how good a match this is (array)

 "category.description" contains the description of the category (array)